-A foodie’s ultimate long weekend in the Scenic Rim
+A foodie’s ultimate long weekend in Brisbane and surrounds

 It might seem unlikely to find a foodie’s paradise on the edge of an ancient volcanic rim, but head south-west of Brisbane for just an hour and you’ll land at the Scenic Rim region – a spectacular landscape packed with culinary surprises.